Negozio

 What do you mean, Peter, Germany is not taking any immigrants?
 That's true in some cases, mostly in connection with some nonsense terrorism fear, but Germany has lost the right to select people, and that's okay with me.

-prinzparadox, il 10 giugno 2009 segnala post rispondi
+prinzparadox, il 10 June 2009 segnala post rispondi applause 0

 Member